eteng2022/twitterbot-python/README.md

 ```
 python bot.py
 ```
-To run the bot continuously, consider running your script on an online server such as [PythonAnywhere](https://www.pythonanywhere.com/) or [Heroku](https://www.heroku.com/)!
+To run the bot continuously, consider running your script using a cron job or on an online server!